 Remove the rear wheel and make sure to slide a spacer between the axle mounts (drop-outs) of the rear frame.
 After having mounted the spacers the chain should be tensioned.
-Fix this holder with cable ties or copper wire to the chain-stays.
+Fix this holder with cable ties or copper wire to the chainstays.
 Slide the special transport lock between the brake pads in the brake calliper.

-Pull the brake levers and secure them with a strong elastic.
+Pull the brake levers and secure them with an elastic band.
 This prevents the entry of air into the system.